F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 - In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.

-- If you would like to view all available images, run the following command from the **gcloud** command line: `$ gcloud compute images list --project f5-7626-networks-public --filter="name~f5"`

 - This directory contains a schema file which helps manage the required fields and set defaults to optional fields.
 For example, if you omit the property for **bigIpRuntimeInitPackageUrl** in your configuration file, we set the default URL to the latest available version.

 - This deployment can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 You can disable this functionality for this deployment by supplying **false** for the value of the **allowUsageAnalytics** input parameter.
 To disable the BIG-IP system from also sending information, you can disable it system-wide by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.